dyang39/dyang39.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a PhD student at [University of California, Santa Cruz] working with [Prof. Yi Zhang](https://sites.google.com/ucsc.edu/yizhang/).
-I received my Master's degree in [Natural Language Processing] and Bachelor's degree in Computer Science and Statistics from UC Santa Cruz.
+I'm currently a PhD student at the University of California Santa Cruz working with [Prof. Yi Zhang](https://sites.google.com/ucsc.edu/yizhang/).
+I received my Master's degree in Natural Language Processing and Bachelor's degree in Computer Science and Statistics from UC Santa Cruz.
 I'm fortunate to have joined [Prof. Xin Eric Wang](https://eric-xw.github.io/)'s lab to focus on the NLP research.

 Research Interest